Novatto Faucets Review & Rating Updated: September 16, 2025

 We are continuing to research the Novatto and its sink faucets.
 If you have experience with faucets from any of this company, good, bad, or indifferent, we would like to hear about it, so please contact us at starcraftreviews@yahoo.com or post a comment below.

-Please note: we cannot answer questions posted in the comments.
+Please note: we do not answer questions posted in the comments unless the answer would be of general interest.
 If you have a question, email us at starcraftreviews@yahoo.com.
+We will generally answer within one business day.